 applied first.
 It means that the lowest priority is applied last and

-overrides any default value set by a Configurer
+overrides any default value set by a Configurer with higher

-priority using ConfigurationValueBuilder.defaultValue(Object)
+priority using ConfigurationValueBuilder.defaultValue(Object).

-can decide if its default value
+a default value.
+Each Configurer can decide if its default value

 should override or not a previously default value set by a

-with higher priority.
+Configurer with higher priority.
 It can also be used to control

-default value override or not with null
+default value override or not with null value.

-If every Configurer
+If every Configurer uses

 .defaultValue(MayOverride.overrideIfNotSet(newValue))Then the default value comes from the first applied